Renesas-SST/rz-build-scripts/rz-cmn-srp/ubuntu/docs/ubuntu_core/README.md

 ##### 4.2.7.1 Send files over Bluetooth

-To share files between the RZG2L-SBC and the target Bluetooth device, run the obexctl daemon and connect:
+To share files between the target board and the target Bluetooth device, run the obexctl daemon and connect:

 ```Shell
 root@localhost:~# export $(dbus-launch)